hamrouniraed07/hamrouniraed07/README.md

 ## 🧬 Who Am I?

-> *"I don't just use AI — I engineer it."*
+> *"I don't just use AI — I engineer it into production."*

-I'm **Raed Mohamed Amin Hamrouni**, a **Data Science & AI Engineering** student at the **Polytechnic School of Sousse 🇹🇳**.
-I design, build, and deploy end-to-end intelligent systems — from raw data pipelines to production-ready AI applications.
+I'm **Raed Mohamed Amine Hamrouni**, an **AI & Fullstack Engineer** graduating June 2026 with an Engineering degree in **Data Science & AI** from the Polytechnic School of Sousse 🇹🇳 and a Master's in Web Services & Multimedia.

-I'm not just a data scientist who knows Python.
-I architect **LLM-powered applications**, build **autonomous AI agents**, design **RAG pipelines**, and ship full-stack products with **React, Node.js, Python & FastAPI**.
-I live where machine intelligence meets software craftsmanship.
+I build and ship **end-to-end AI systems** — from agentic LLM pipelines and MLOps infrastructure to full-stack products with React, Node.js, FastAPI, and Docker.
+I've deployed AI to **live production platforms**, integrated **Gemini 2.5 Flash** for Arabic OCR, fine-tuned **Llama 3.2 with LoRA**, and built **LangGraph agentic workflows** that work beyond the demo stage.

 ---